Table Of Contents

 The employees and ex-employees sued for compensation from a number of manufacturers and distributors of asbestos products because they alleged that these manufacturers and suppliers knew how dangerous their products were.
 In addition, the workers also claimed that the companies failed to warn them or ADDSCO of the hazards of asbestos exposure, or advise them about safety measures that could have been used to minimize those hazards.
 It was these acts that directly caused their illnesses.

 The lawsuit was eventually dismissed after a magistrate ruled that the case was covered under Alabama law and not maritime law.
-The U.S Eleventh Circuit Court of Appeals affirmed the district court ruling, ending the chance for former workers or their families to receive any financial benefits from their asbestos-related claims.
-There are no indications of other asbestos-related lawsuits brought against Alabama Drydock and Shipbuilding.
+The U.S Eleventh Circuit Court of Appeals affirmed the district court ruling.
+That ended the chance for former workers or their families to receive financial benefits from their claims.